DPIRD-DMA/OmniCloudMask/README.md

 be saved in the same directory as the input scene.
 -   `custom_models (Union[list[torch.nn.Module], torch.nn.Module], optional)`: A list or singular custom torch models to use for prediction.
 Defaults to [].
 -   `destination_model_dir (Union[str, Path, None])`: Directory to save the model weights.
 Defaults to None.
+-   `model_download_source (str, optional)`: Source from which to download the model weights.
+Defaults to "google_drive", can also be "hugging_face".

 ### `predict_from_array`